 The Centennial Valley is very big country.
 It’s a place of sweeping grasslands and wetlands, embraced by the forest ragged peaks of the Centennial and Gravelly Mountains.
 The Centennial looks very much as it did more than a century ago.
 In parts of the valley, not so much as a power line mars the view.
 In the winter, just a handful of people inhabit the valley.
 Summer, the human population is usually fewer than 100—and they are far outnumbered by cattle.

-The Centennial stretches out just beyond the western border of Yellowstone National Park and contains critical migration routes for wildlife throughout the Northern Rockies.
-The valley's expansive wetlands are home to hundreds of bird species, and Red Rock River system is one of the last places where rare Arctic grayling survive.
+The Centennial stretches out just beyond the western border of Yellowstone National Park, protecting the headwaters of the Missouri river as well as critical migration routes for wildlife throughout the Northern Rockies.
+This area, in combination with the High Divide Headwaters and Big Hole, maintains the links between the protected wildlands of Yellowstone, Central Idaho, the Crown of the Continent, and Canada.
+The Centennial’s expansive wetlands are home to hundreds of bird species, and Red Rock River system is one of the last places where rare Arctic grayling survive.
 It supports grizzlies, wolves, elk, deer, and the other magnificent wildlife that draws millions of visitors to Yellowstone.

 The absence of natural fire has also left many forests out of balance, putting them at risk for unnaturally large and catastrophic burns when they do happen.

 Most of the 100,000 acres of private land in the valley is large ranches, owned by about 15 multi-generational ranch families.
 The Conservancy and these families share the common goals: Preserve the integrity of the land in a way that benefits both ranching and wildlife.